SasView/sasview/src/sas/qtgui/Calculators/media/gsc_ex_magnetic_spheres.rst

 This script sets the nuclear SLD to 2x10\ :sup:`-6`\ |Ang|:sup:`-2` and the magnetic SLD to (1x10\ :sup:`-6`, 0, 0)\ |Ang|:sup:`-2` giving
-$R=4$.Note: For some versions of netgen, you may need a key "legacy =True" in VTKOutput to generate a file.
+$R=4$.Note: The data have been produced with Netgen 6.2.
+For some versions of netgen, you may need a key "legacy =True" in VTKOutput to generate a file.

 To obtain the required $R$ values the code above should be altered where indicated to use nuclear SLDs of: